DataMonk2017/Django-Learning/Chapter 1 Getting Started/The Model-View-Controller Design Pattern.md

 `ROOT_URLCONF = 'mysite.urls'`

 This corresponds to the file mysite/urls.py.
 When a request comes in for a particular URL – say, a request for /hello/ – Django loads the URLconf pointed to by the ROOT_URLCONF setting.
 Then it checks each of the URLpatterns in that URLconf, in order, comparing the requested URL with the patterns one at a time, until it finds one that matches.
+When it finds one that matches, it calls the view function associated with that pattern, passing it an HttpRequest object as the first parameter.
+(We’ll cover the specifics of HttpRequest later.)
+As we saw in our first view example, a view function must return an HttpResponse.

+Once it does this, Django does the rest, converting the Python object to a proper web response with the appropriate HTTP headers and body (i.e., the content of the web page).
+In summary:
+1. A request comes in to /hello/.
+2. Django determines the root URLconf by looking at the ROOT_URLCONF setting.
+3. Django looks at all of the URLpatterns in the URLconf for the first one that matches /hello/.
+4. If it finds a match, it calls the associated view function.
+5. The view function returns an HttpResponse.
+6. Django converts the HttpResponse to the proper HTTP response, which results in a web page.